thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

     * Preconfigure ArgoCD project
       ![](images/cluster-configuration-03-argocd-project.png)

-The invoked `apply.sh` script will create:
+The invoked `apply.sh` script will create following:

+* Inside the tools container:

   * a temporary `workspace/my-ibm-vpc-roks-argocd/variables.yaml.tmp` file
   * a `workspace/my-ibm-vpc-roks-argocd/variables.yaml` file
   * a `workspace/my-ibm-vpc-roks-argocd/terraform/variables.tf` file
   * a `workspace/my-ibm-vpc-roks-argocd/terraform/variables.tfvars` file
   * several folders `.kube`, `.terraform`, `.tmp`, `bin2`, `docs`
+  * Then it creates a `terraform.tfvars` file based on the entries you gave and executes init and apply command from Terraform.

+  > Be aware that the `IBM CLoud access key information and GitHub access token` are saved in text format in the `output/my-ibm-vpc-roks-argocd/terraform/terraform.tfvars` file! **Don't share this in a public GitHub repository.**

+* On GitHub

-* it creates a GitHub private project which contains you ID for the `cloud native toolkit`
+  * it creates a GitHub private project which contains preconfigure ArgoCD resource provided by `cloud native toolkit`

 > Note: Here you can sample of the content of an example for a generated variables.yaml file [link](/overview-variables.md) and here you can find a example for the created [BOM file](/example/example-auto-created-bom-file.yaml).

-* Then it creates a `terraform.tfvars` file based on the entries you gave and executes init and apply command from Terraform.

-> Be aware that the `IBM CLoud access key information and GitHub access token` are saved in text format in the `output/my-ibm-vpc-roks-argocd/terraform/terraform.tfvars` file!
-Don't share this in a public GitHub repository.

 ## 7. Destroy the environment on IBM Cloud